WRCS Rules, Regulations and Safety Guidelines

 b) Prior to flying please observe the following:

 i) All members and visiting flyers must hold at least the minimum wings qualification for their aircraft type, before flying on the main field without a supervising instructor.
-(Helicopters in the hovering area are excepted)
+(Helicopters and multirotors in the hovering area are excepted).

-iii) Test flights of new models may be carried out on the field if the pilot obtains permission from pilots on the flight lines and advises non flyers as appropriate for general awareness and safety.
+iii) Test flights of new models may be carried out from the field if the pilot obtains permission from pilots on the flight line and advises non flyers as appropriate for general awareness and safety.
 No other aircraft to be operated while pilot is on the main field.

-iv) Large models (over 7 Kgs ), multi-engine aircraft, pylon racers, high performance aircraft, ducted fans and 0.90 powered helicopters, require the pilot to have a minimum standard Gold Wings.
+iv) Large models (over 7 Kgs), multi-engine IC aircraft, high performance aircraft and 700 size helicopters, require the pilot to have a minimum standard Gold Wings.

 v) No taxiing is permitted in the pits

-vi) All aircraft must be effectively restrained during start up and at all times when engine is running.
-Bungees string/rope restraints are not permitted.
+vi) All aircraft must be effectively restrained during start up and at all times when engine is running in the pits.

 c) Immediately prior and during Take Off please observe the following: